Julius170/Making_Contract_Calls.demo/README.md

 Next, you'll be deploying the contracts you've created to the Celo Blockchain.

-## Deploying to Celo Alfajores
+# Deploying to Celo Alfajores
 Hopefully, you should be familiar with deploying a contract on the Celo blockchain.
-If not, here is a quick guide on how to deploy to the Celo Blockchain.
+If not, here is a quick guide on deploying to the Celo Blockchain.
-In the next few steps, you will deploy both of the previously created contracts to the Celo blockchain, to begin making the contract calls.
+In the next few steps, you will deploy both of the previously created contracts to the Celo blockchain to begin making the contract calls.

 1. To Compile the Contracts run the command `npm hardhat compile` on your terminal.

-2. Head over to the deploy folder and replace the `Lock.js` deploy script there with another two deploy scripts.
+2. Head over to the deploy folder and replace the `Lock.js` deploy script with another two deploy scripts.
 Rename the files with `deploy_TestContract.js` and `deploy_PersonContract.js`.

 3. Copy and paste the code below into the `deploy_PersonContract.js` file:
 ```javascript